Dynamic Asset Allocation with Asset-Specific Regime Forecasts

 First and foremost, we prioritize financial metrics for our selection criterion over statistical metrics such as classification accuracy used by \citet{Uysal2021} or information criteria used by \citet{Cortese2024}.
 Since regime labels are identified by our method, they may not accurately represent the ``ground truth'' necessary for calculating classification accuracy.
-On the contrary, while the \mbox{0/1} strategy may appear too simplistic for real-world portfolio management, it effectively evaluates the financial implication of the statistical accuracy of the regime forecasts for a specific asset.
-We use the Sharpe ratio as our primary selection criterion, noting that typically the optimal $\lambda$ excels across various (risk-adjusted) return metrics, including cumulative return, Sharpe ratio, Sortino ratio, and information ratio.
+On the contrary, the \mbox{0/1} strategy effectively evaluates the financial implication of the statistical accuracy of the regime forecasts for a specific asset.
+A comprehensive discussion of the \mbox{0/1} strategy and its effectiveness in mitigating downside risk in asset management is detailed in \citet{shu2024regime}.
+We use the Sharpe ratio of this strategy as our primary selection criterion, noting that typically the optimal $\lambda$ excels across various (risk-adjusted) return metrics, including cumulative return, Sharpe ratio, Sortino ratio, and information ratio.
 Throughout this article, the performance of the \mbox{0/1} strategy serves to evaluate financially the prediction accuracy of our regime forecasts, as presented in Section \ref{subsec:results individual}.

 Secondly, we emphasize the importance of using a validation period distinct from the training period, unlike the methods in \citet{nystrup2020originalJump, Aydinhan2024} which maximize in-sample accuracy, or \citet{Bosancic2024}, which optimizes in-sample cumulative returns.
 By utilizing a separate validation period, we align our hyperparameter tuning process closely with what would occur in a live-sample setting, thus enhancing the robustness of our methodology and preventing any potential look-ahead bias.